-You've decided to start selling your crafts.
-Horray!
+You've decided to start selling crafts.
+Hooray!
 Now you need to figure out where to sell them and how to build and connect with a group of interested customers.

 Selling in person at craft shows and online at Etsy are the first obvious choices (and those options are good for many people).
 But there are a lot of other possible venues and strategies you can explore.